 - Teleport CLI client:

-tsh ssh(works on Linux and macOS)
+tsh ssh(works on Linux, macOS and Windows)

 - Teleport Proxy UI accessed via any modern web browser (including Safari on iOS and Chrome on Android)

 Teleport Auth authenticates Users and Nodes, authorizes User access to Nodes, and acts as a CA by signing certificates issued to Users and Nodes.

 The numbers correspond to the steps needed to connect a client to a node.
 These steps are explained below the diagram.